With Specialization In A Market Economy Individual

 Job Displacement

 Specialization can increase the risk of job displacement due to automation and outsourcing.
-As companies seek to reduce costs and improve efficiency, they may automate tasks previously performed by specialized workers or outsource those tasks to lower-cost locations.
+Now, as companies seek to reduce costs and improve efficiency, they may automate tasks previously performed by specialized workers or outsource those tasks to lower-cost locations.
 Individuals in highly specialized roles may be more vulnerable to job displacement if their tasks can be easily automated or outsourced.

 Reduced Flexibility